OBDS-Training/Help/content/en/docs/conda/first-steps/index.md

 The output of the `conda search` command includes key information for identifying the list of versions available and potentially selecting a specific build to install.

-Furthermore, the `Channel` column indicates the channel in which each package build is stored, which can be especially important for packages available from different channels.
+For instance, the `Channel` column indicates the channel in which each package build is stored, which can be especially important for packages available from different channels.

 <!-- Link definitions -->